Nebraska Revised Statute 79-760.06

 Accountability system; combine multiple indicators; State Department of Education; powers; duties; designation of priority schools.

-(1) On or before August 1, 2012, the State Board of Education shall establish an accountability system to be used to measure the performance of individual public schools and school districts.
-The accountability system shall combine multiple indicators, including, but not limited to, graduation rates, student growth and student improvement on the assessment instruments provided in section 79-760.03, and other indicators of the performance of public schools and school districts as established by the state board.
+(1) The State Board of Education shall establish an accountability system to be used to measure the performance of individual public schools and school districts.
+The accountability system shall combine multiple indicators, including, but not limited to, graduation rates, student growth and student improvement on the assessment instruments provided in section 79-760.03, student discipline, and other indicators of the performance of public schools and school districts as established by the state board.